-Shanna Vandewege Update: Husband of Woman and Three-Month Old Son Slain In Their Beds, Charged With Capital Murder
+Shanna Vandewege Update: Husband Of Woman And Three-Month Old Son Slain In Their Beds, Charged With Capital Murder

 The husband of a woman and child who had their throats slit has been arrested.

 According to Time, Craig Vandewege was initially charged in Colorado Wednesday for speeding and driving without insurance.
-However, he was later arrested for the murders of his 36-year-old wife, Shanna Vandewege and their 3-month-old son, Diederick.
+However, he was later arrested for the murders of his 36-year-old wife, Shanna Vandewege and their three-month-old son, Diederick.

 Craig Vandewege had told police that he had condoms in his pocket and was headed to Las Vegas, Nevada.
 A prior notification of a man driving with a missing license plate had been brought to the fore by a police dispatcher.
 The man was believed to be Vandewege who was spotted and chased into a gas station, where he screwed on a license plate and drove off.
 He was later arrested and charged with over speeding.